Garin of Montaigu: Journeys to the West

-Emperor Frederick II sent four ships to Acre for John of Brienne, Raoul of Merencourt, the Latin patriarch of Jerusalem, the legate Pelagius Galvano and the grand masters of the military orders to confer with him on his promise to go on Crusade.
+Emperor Frederick II sent four ships to Acre for King John, Raoul of Merencourt, the Latin patriarch of Jerusalem, the legate Pelagius Galvano and the grand masters of the military orders to confer with him on his promise to go on Crusade.
 (The Templars were represented by the Grand Preceptor Guillaume Cadel.)
 They embarked for Brindisi in September 1222 and met with the pope in Rome in January 1223.
 They had an interview with Frederick II in Ferentino from 17 February to 26 March 1223, where Frederick committed to leave for the Holy Land in 1225.
-John of Brienne and Montaigu continued their journey to France and England to ask for their help, unfortunately without any effect.
-Then the two separated, Montaigu went to Bordeaux on April 15, 1224, to Paris in June, to Orange probably on August 10, to Palermo on December 25 and probably returned to the headquarters of the Order via Armenia since he was in Tarsus in June 1225.
+King John and Garin continued their journey to France and England to ask for their help, unfortunately without any effect.
+Then the two separated, Garin went to Bordeaux on April 15, 1224, to Paris in June, to Orange probably on August 10, to Palermo on December 25 and probably returned to the headquarters of the Order via Armenia since he was in Tarsus in June 1225.

 Later years

-Montaigu intervened in Armenia to help the Christian population against Suleiman of Iconium.
+Garin intervened in Armenia to help the Christian population against Suleiman of Iconium.
 He helped raise the siege of Acre by the Sultan of Damascus.
 He distinguished himself at the capture of Damietta during the Fifth Crusade, and subsequently toured European countries seeking support.
 On his return to Palestine, he found turmoil; he tried vainly to reconcile the Hospitallers with the Templars.
 In 1228, he persuaded pope Gregory IX to break the truce holding between Christian and Muslim powers, but refused to serve in the army commanded by Frederick II, who was excommunicated.
-Guérin de Montaigu died in Palestine in 1228 and was succeeded by Bertrand de Thessy.
+Garin died in Palestine in 1228 and was succeeded by Bertrand de Thessy.